asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

   <tr>
     <th><b>gauge</b> <i>(mandatory)</i></th>
     <td>
-      name of the gauge. if it does not exist it will be created.
+      Name of the gauge.
+If it does not exist it will be created.
     </td>
   </tr>
   <tr>
     <th><b>value</b> <i>(mandatory)</i></th>
     <td>
-      the value as integer
+      The value as integer.
     </td>
   </tr>
   <tr>
     <th><b>flush_interval</b></i></th>
     <td>
-      interval in which the value of this gauge is aggregated persisted in seconds. this is basically the gauge's granularity / resolution. the flush interval controls how much memory a gauge uses (smaller flush_intervals use more memory) the default is 10 seconds
+      Interval in which the value of this gauge is aggregated and persisted in seconds.
+      This is basically the gauge's granularity / resolution.
+The flush interval controls how much memory a gauge uses (smaller flush_intervals use more memory).
+      The default is 10 seconds.
     </td>
   </tr>
 </table>
 <br /><br />

-#### Predefined Events: _set_name, _set_picture, _pageview
+#### Predefined Events: \_set\_name, \_set\_picture, _pageview

-These events allow you the set a picture and display name for a visitor / user.
+These events allow you to set a picture and display a name for a visitor / user.
 They require a `_session` key to identify a particular user session (FnordMetric allows you to track what a specific user is doing).
 The picture and name are displayed e.g. in the [Active Users Plugin](/documentation/classic_plugins)